Does Fish Oil Lower Cholesterol?

 What is Fish Oil?

-Fish oil is exactly what it sounds like: oil derived from the tissues and/or livers of fish like salmon, mackerel, sardines, or swordfish.
+Fish oil is exactly what it sounds like oil derived from the tissues or livers of fish like salmon, mackerel, sardines, or swordfish.

 Fish oil is high in DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid), which are both types of omega-3 polyunsaturated fatty acids.
-Omega-3s are abundant in dietary sources including nuts like walnuts, flaxseed, chia seeds, and vegetable oils.
-These sources also contain alpha-linolenic acid (ALA), the only essential omega-3, which the body converts to combined EPA and DHA.
-Essential means our bodies need that nutrient to function but we can’t make it on our own.
+Omega-3s are abundant in dietary sources, including nuts like walnuts, flaxseed, chia seeds, and vegetable oils.
+These sources also contain alpha-linolenic acid (ALA), the only essential omega-3 that the body converts to combined EPA and DHA.
+Essential means our bodies need that nutrient to function, but we can’t make it on our own.

 Cholesterol is a wax-like substance that is found in your blood.
 It’s not all bad; your body needs cholesterol to build healthy cells, synthesize hormones, and produce vitamin D. However, too much cholesterol gets sticky, taking up residency on the walls of your arteries and causing damage.